-- Installation of two (2) pre fabricated moveable dwellings: Unit Type 01 and Unit Type 02.
+- Demolition of the existing house, shed, clothes line, concrete footpath from the main street to the house and other above the ground structures.
+Removal of the existing septic tank. - Installation of two (2) pre fabricated moveable dwellings: Unit Type 01 and Unit Type 02.
 Unit Type 01 has 33 m2 and Unit Type 02 has 68 m2.
-Total proposed gross floor area on the site is 101 m2.

-- Each of these two pre fabricated moveable dwellings include: two (2) bedrooms, living, dining, kitchen, one (1) bathroom and a terrace/deck. - Compacted gravel/blue metal footpath from the house entry to the driveway. - Two on-site individual effluent will be provided, one for each unit. - Shared driveway with adjacent Lot 7 DP 17774 along the north west boundary, 3m width, gravel.
+Total proposed gross floor area on the site is 101 m2. - Each of these two pre fabricated moveable dwellings include: two (2) bedrooms, living, dining, kitchen, one (1) bathroom and a terrace/deck. - Compacted gravel/blue metal footpath from the house entry to the driveway. - Two on-site individual effluent will be provided, one for each unit. - Shared driveway with adjacent Lot 6 DP 17774 along the south east boundary, 3m width, gravel.

-Note: Lot 7 DP 17774 is owned by the same owner as Lot 6 DP 17774, the subject of this application.
-A separate DA for Lot 7 DP 17774 for a dual occupancy (detached), manufactured homes is submitted together with this application.
+Note: Lot 6 DP 17774 is owned by the same owner as Lot 7 DP 17774, the subject of this application.
+A separate DA for Lot 6 DP 17774 for a dual occupancy (detached), manufactured homes is submitted together with this application.